cast-org/figuration/docs/widgets/tooltip.md

 The required markup for a tooltip is only a `data-cfw="tooltip"` attribute and `title` on the HTML element you wish to have a tooltip.
 The generated markup of a tooltip is rather simple, though it does require a position (by default, set to top by the widget).

 If the tooltip item is already created, you can link to it using <code>data-cfw-tooltip-target="#someTooltip"</code>, or href="#someTooltip".
-The proper role and ARIA attributes will be automatically created to link the trigger and target elements.
+The proper `role` and `aria-` attributes will be automatically created to link the trigger and target elements.

 ### Via JavaScript